Updated: March 3, 2020

-Unlike with GoToMeeting Pro, there’s no built in recording option.
-There is also no way to live annotate a screen.
+Unlike with GoToMeeting Pro, there is no way to live annotate a screen.
 A presenter cannot give another participant keyboard and mouse control on the presenter’s screen.

-For organizations that use G Suite, the price of Hangouts Meet can’t be beaten — it’s free for as many users as there are within a G Suite organization.
+For organizations that use G Suite, the price of Hangouts Meet is hard to beat—as with other G Suite “bonus apps”, Meet is free for as many users as there are within a G Suite organization.

 Meet makes it easy to initiate and join meetings.
 Meetings can be initiated and joined in a variety of ways.

 For now, Hangouts Meet is better suited to an internal audience or a familiar audience — mainly due to the “camera on” default and the ability for any participant to start presenting their screen at any time.